TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/02_lesson/lesson.md

 2. **Lesson**
 	* Discuss the Do Now.
 		* Ask students what the name of the class is.
-		* Ask students where the code is instantiated.
+		* Ask students where the object is instantiated.
 		* **`__init__`**:
 			* Ask students what they think the `__init__`  does
 			* `__init__` is a special function that is called when the class is first initialized.